-A recurring issue at conferences and seminars is the underwhelming number of minority speakers giving talks.
+A recurring issue at conferences and seminars is the underwhelming number of URM speakers giving talks.
 A commonly cited reason for this is not knowing who to invite.
-To that end, we’ve begun compiling a list of prominent underrepresented minority scientists across every field of STEM.
+To that end, we’ve begun compiling a list of prominent URM researchers across every field of STEM and Medicine.
 We hope that conference organizers can use this list as a resource when inviting speakers.
 However we hope that organizers use this list conscientiously.
 There is a well-known, and well-documented, issue of “tokenism”, i.e. the idea that women and minorities are included to give an appearance of diversity.
 We would like to stress that a diverse conference is not just about representation of minority speakers but also about creating an environment that is conducive to the sharing ideas and collaborating.
 See our “Best practices” page for tips on how to create an inclusive environment.

 We are not the only resource out there!
 Check out this database for more lists of underrepresented researchers.

 1) Please see here for the Speakers List in spreadsheet format (useful for more complicated searches), an explanation of all of the fields, and a list of sorted subfields.